Vertical vs horizontal cracks in a home's concrete foundation.

 Both intense soil pressure and hydrostatic pressure are made much worse by poor drainage.
 If your gutters are clogged, your downspouts are dumping water right next to the foundation, or the ground around your house doesn’t slope away properly, you’re essentially inviting water to pool against your walls.
 This oversaturated soil is the direct cause of the pressure that leads to horizontal cracks.
 Managing the water around your home is one of the most important things you can do to protect your foundation.
 If you see water pooling near your house after it rains, it’s a clear sign you may have a drainage problem that needs a professional look.

-The Big Question: Which Crack Is More Serious?
+So, Which Type of Crack Is More Serious?

 Let’s get straight to it.
 You’ve found a crack in your foundation, and now you’re wondering just how much you should worry.
 While any crack is worth paying attention to, there’s a clear winner when it comes to which one signals a bigger problem.
 In the world of foundation issues, not all cracks are created equal.
 Understanding the difference between a horizontal and a vertical crack is the first step in protecting your home’s structural integrity and making a plan for foundation repair.